-It's always exciting when students say they want to starting recording music on their own.
+It's always exciting when students say they want to start recording music on their own.
 What a great activity for any musician - novice or pro!
-When one of my students said he'd like to learn how to record, I (Jeff, the owner of JLA Music) said that I'd create a page on my website to get him started.
+When one of my students said he'd like to learn how to record, I said that I'd create a page on my website to get him started.
 (I've gotten quite a few students into recording, so creating a web page would make it easier for me to start someone else.)
 That's what inspired me to write this modest web page.

 Here's what you need to get your budget-basement recording studio started.
 Keep in mind that this page is just an expression of my general opinion, based on a good deal of experience and training.
-Hardly anything is cut in stone (except letters and stuff).
+Hardly anything is cut in stone.
 (There are lots of general opinions out there so don't jump all over me because I'm putting yet another general opinion out there on the scrap heap of general opinions.) ;-)

 Jeff's Start-the-Ball-Rolling-Start-Recording List

 - Microphone (or an electronic instrument) (optional - see below)

 That's a pretty small list right?
 Here are a few more details to get you started.
 (I'm not going into great detail here because you can get virtually unlimited information on the internet.
 Here are three words of advice about the internet though: Be reasonably skeptical.
 There's a lot of misinformation on the internet too.